PederHA/inginious-coding-style/README.md

 - [ ] Better exception handling for Pydantic `ValidationError`.
 If something fails to validate, we should be able to display human-readable messages both in the web interface and in the logs.
 - Add an "admin/tutor only" decorator that can be applied to methods that bars student users from calling them.
+- [ ] Ability to revert submission grades to their base grades if `weighted_mean` is disabled.
+    - Would need to be a button that when clicked iterates through top submissions (`user_tasks` collection), then for each submission queries the `submissions` collection and fetches the grade stored in the submission with the corresponding `_id` and overwrites the grade in `user_tasks`.

 <!-- - [x] Complete -->
 <!-- - [ ] Incomplete -->